jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 <a name="multi"></a>
 ####Multistage deployments

-You might create a multistage deployment when you want to the same project to multiple Bluemix spaces.
+You might create a multistage deployment when you want to deploy the same project to multiple Bluemix spaces.
 For example, you might configure three stages:
 * Stage 1: Deploy to a development space
 * Stage 2: Deploy to a staging space
 * Stage 3: Deploy to a production space